sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **106 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **107 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

-### 7.1.4 (2024.07.15) - ASE Free and Pro
+### 7.1.5 (2024.07.22) - ASE Free and Pro

-* **[MILESTONE] ASE Free just reached [100,000 active installs](https://wordpress.org/plugins/admin-site-enhancements/advanced/)!** If you've been enjoying using ASE on your site(s), please consider writing [a quick 5-star review](https://wordpress.org/plugins/admin-site-enhancements/#reviews).
-Thank you!

-* **[IMPROVED in Pro] Utilities >> Search Engines Visibility Status**: will now automatically strip the trailing slash in the live / production site's URL added in the module's settings.
-This prevents "Settings >> Reading >> Discourage search engines from indexing this site" from being auto re-cchecked on the live / production site, when a trailing slash is included in the module's settings.
-Props to Henry R. for testing and reporting the issue in detail.
+* **[IMPROVED in Free and Pro] Admin Interface >> Hide Admin Notices**: the Notices admin bar menu item will now be hidden by default and only shown when there are notices on the page.
+Previously, it was shown briefly and disappear when there are no notices on the page.
+Props to Stijn V. for suggesting the improvement.

+* **[IMPROVED in Pro] Content Management >> Custom Content Types >> Custom Field Groups**: the WYSIWYG field will now include ordered and unordered list buttons and be more similar to WP classic editor.
+Props to Daniel and Michael R. for prompting the improvement.

+* **[CHANGED in Pro] Content Management >> Custom Content Types >> Custom Taxonomies**: the default 'Uncategorized' term will no longer be created by default.
+If you've created custom taxonomies prior to ASE Pro v7.1.5 and want to remove that term, please follow [this documentation](https://www.wpase.com/documentation/how-to-remove-uncategorized-taxonomy-term/).
+Props to Hadar B., Di C., Ole P. for prompting this change.

+* **[FIXED in Free and Pro] Security >> Limit Login Attempts**: fixed PHP notices that appears in a certain scenario.
+Props to Oliver S. for reporting this with a copy of the relevant PHP/error/debug log entries.

-* **[IMPROVED in Pro] Content Management >> Media Categories**: fixed an issue where the Screen Options tab is not clickable.
-Props to Steven Y. for reporting the issue and suggesting a fix for it.
+* **[FIXED in Free and Pro] Utilities >> Redirect 404**: fixed an issue where ASE's redirection overrides those set by SEOPress Pro.
+Props to Markus B. for reporting the issue with a screencast and facilitating the troubleshooting process.

-* **[IMPROVED in Pro] Utilities >> Email Delivery >> Email Delivery Log**:
-  * Make the Resend button / feature available for entries with 'Successful' status as well.
-Props to Mathijs V.D.B. for the suggestion.
-  * Added feature to **delete individual log entries** and to **clear the whole log**.
-Props to Francois G. for suggesting this feature.

-* **[FIXED in Free and Pro] ASE Settings**: layout fixes for RTL languages, e.g. Arabic.
+* **[FIXED in Pro] Admin Interface >> Admin Menu Organizer**:
+  * **Fixed submenu items with blank titles** that appears in certain scenarios / for certain plugin's submenu items.
+Props to Marvin A. for reporting this.
+  * **Fixed submenu items not being always hidden** in certain scenarios / for certain plugin's submenu items.
+Props Marvin A. for reporting this and facilitating troubleshooting.

-* **[TRANSLATION in Free and Pro]** Added Slovak translation.
-ASE is now translated into 20 languages:
+* **[TRANSLATION in Free and Pro]** ASE is now translated into 20 languages:
   * **Chinese (China)**: ASE Free and Pro (completed).
 Props to [@bricksvip](https://profiles.wordpress.org/bricksvip/).
   * **Portuguese (Brazil)**: ASE Free and ASE Pro (completed).
 Props to [Dennis F.](https://profiles.wordpress.org/dnn/), [denisgomesfranco](https://profiles.wordpress.org/denisgomesfranco/), [Denison C.](https://profiles.wordpress.org/denisoncarlos/) and [@ofmarconi](https://profiles.wordpress.org/ofmarconi/).
   * **Hungarian**: ASE Free and Pro (completed).
 Props to [R. József G.](https://profiles.wordpress.org/radicsjg/).